Are you feeling like you may be too overcome with emotions after having your little one?

 Making a baby is so hard on our body, and things happen to us!

-What are the physical effects of postpartum anxiety?
+Physical effects of postpartum anxiety?

 This leads me to share my own personal journey through PPA.